 It performs great with all machines when it comes to stability.
 It plays a good role in that too.
-However, if you are new to Linux, Debian isn’t the right choice to start with, as it can get much complicated.
+However, if you are new to Linux, Debian isn’t the right choice to start with, as it can get complicated.

 CentOS is an Enterprise version of Red Hat Linux.
 Unlike other Linux distros, CentOS is a reliable one and especially focuses on stability.
 If you are fond of the Fedora distro and are quite satisfied with it, you can definitely try CentOS.
-It perfectly fits for programming, and you can also develop apps using the Xen virtualization.
+It perfectly fits for programming, and you can also develop apps using Xen virtualization.

 8.)
 Kali Linux